Home | Contact | Links

-If you plan to integrate SQL Server Backup to other production batch jobs , you can use command line to start a pre-defined job.
-If your SQL Server Backup is early than 7.0.6.5012 version , please download a latest one to do that.
+To integrate SQL Server Backup to other production batch jobs , you can use command line to start a pre-defined job.
+Following command line format is for SQL Server Backup v8 or later , Please make sure you are using a latest version of SQL Server Backup product.

 The command line format as following: